gisetia/cbio-nav-agent/README.md

 # cBio Navigator Agent

-Claude-powered agent that can reach tools served by the MCP endpoint at `http://cbioportal-navigator:8002/mcp` and exposes an OpenAI-compatible `/chat/completions` API.
+Agent that can reach tools served by the MCP endpoint at `http://cbioportal-navigator:8002/mcp` and exposes an OpenAI-compatible `/chat/completions` API.
+Anthropic models currently support the MCP tool-use loop.

 ## Quickstart